nikatsas/production-line-analysis-exercise/README.md

 ## Repository Structure

-- **/python** – Google Colab notebook, Python functions, and sample dataset used to:
+- **/python** – Notebook, Python functions, and sample dataset used to:
   - Parse production line status events from CSV.
   - Compute production sessions, uptime, downtime, and the line with the most downtime.
 - **/sql** – Table creation script, data analysis scripts, and an implementation guide describing how to deploy the SQL solution into a DWH.